Seal Your Music Before the Contract: How Producers Protect Their Catalog

 But here is the critical gap: the law tells a court that you own the copyright.
 It does not tell a court when you created it, in what form it existed at that time, or how to distinguish your version from someone else's.

-When a dispute arises — a sample claim, a co-writer dispute, a record label asserting work-for-hire rights — the question is never "does copyright exist?"
+Disputes arise from a sample claim, a co-writer dispute, or a record label asserting work-for-hire rights.
+The question is never "does copyright exist?"
 The question is always: "Who owned it first, and can you prove it?"

 Four Music Scenarios Where Timestamps Change Everything